G-TPF18MCD2Y Diving Deeper on the Anniversary of 9/11

-On September 11, 2001, America came under direct attack.
-I remember it like it was yesterday.
-Some weren’t even born yet or are too young to have any meaningful memory of it.
-That seems odd to me because the day is so clear in my mind.
-I was on the radio, hosting a music show – broadcasting around the country and the world via Armed Forces radio.
-My audience and I went from enjoying tunes together to wondering if our world was about to change forever.
-Little did we know.
+We were a tad more innocent on September 11, 2001, when suddenly, America came under direct attack - in ways it never had before.
+Some weren’t born yet or are too young to have any meaningful memory of it, but I remember it like it was yesterday.
+I was on the air, hosting a music radio show – broadcasting around the country and the world via Armed Forces radio.
+Suddenly, my audience and I went from enjoying tunes together to wondering if our world was about to change forever.
+Little did we know!

 We live in perilous times.
 It gets crazier every day.
 There is a lot to think about and a lot to decide.
 What do we focus on?

 I don’t pretend to understand it all, but I have seen and felt evidence of something much bigger than us.
-Genelle sure did in that collapsed tower.
+So did Genelle in that collapsed tower.

 Work and recreational activities are important.
 So is time for personal reflection.
 Some of us are so busy with our daily lives that we forget to pause and reflect occasionally.
 To try to figure out what's really going on in the political arena - despite what people would have us believe – and how our connection with a higher power - or lack of it - might affect us day-to-day.

 Don't be afraid to discuss these things with friends or loved ones if you get the chance.
 Not to argue for arguments sake.
-Of course, some strong discussion is natural as we attempt to reach conclusions - if only tentatively - but try to avoid breaking up families or relationships over it.
-Life is too precious and short to simply discard friends or loved ones we're not seeing eye-to-eye with.
-Don't be afraid to change your mind or to admit that you did.
-Some of the wisest, most successful people who ever lived allowed their thinking to evolve over time and said so.
+Of course, some strong discussion is natural as we attempt to reach conclusions - if only tentatively - but try to avoid breaking up families or relationships over it!
+Not worth it.
+Life is too precious and much too short to simply discard friends or loved ones we don't see eye-to-eye with.
+Consider this: It's OK to change our minds!
+Some of the wisest, most successful people who ever lived allowed their thinking to evolve, happily admitted it, and discussed the benefits of doing so.

 Thanks for reading.